automata-network/docs/docs/witness/user-guide.md

 - Fill in the contract address to which your chainhook will take effect
 - Fill in the function name
 - Adding arguments for your callback function
-  - each argument is paired with the type and the value field
+  - Each argument is paired with the type and the value field
-  - Currently only `uint256, uint256[], address, address[]` are supported as argument type.
+  - Currently only `uint256, uint256[], address, address[]` are supported as argument type
-  - Follow the example for inputt value by hovering above the value field.
+  - Follow the example for inputt value by hovering above the value field

 ![](../assets/addchainhook.gif){width="673" height="463"}